Relief of a Winged Genie

 Many examples of “Winged Genie” from the Nimrud palace have made their way across the world to many museums, including:

-Across the centre, of this panel is inscribed the “Standard Inscription” of King Ashurnasirpal II, who reigned between 883–859 BCE as king of Assyria, which in part reads as:
+Across the center, of this panel is inscribed the “Standard Inscription” of King Ashurnasirpal II, who reigned between 883–859 BCE as king of Assyria, which in part reads as:

 The Motif of Hybrid Beasts

-Winged genii co-existed with numerous other mythological hybrid Beasts in the Ancient Age art of Assyria and Asia Minor.
-These depictions influenced Archaic Greece during its contact and influence from the east, resulting in the hybrid creatures of Greek mythology such as the Chimera, the Griffin, Pegasus and winged humans.
-This orientalizing period for Greece has its origins in Early Iron Age (9th century BC) Crete, where bearded and winged figures inspired by Assyrian examples are found engraved in bronze bowls and other artefacts.
+Winged Genii co-existed with numerous other mythological hybrid Beasts in the Ancient Age art of Assyria and Asia Minor.
+These depictions influenced Archaic Greece during its contact and influence from the east, resulting in the hybrid creatures of Greek mythology such as the Chimera, the Griffin, Pegasus, and winged humans.
+This orientalizing period for Greece has its origins in Early Iron Age (9th century BC) Crete, where bearded and winged figures inspired by Assyrian examples are found engraved in bronze bowls and other artifacts.